michalkotlinski/www/md/faq.md

 At anytime and as often as it sees fit.

-### Where will offers and smart contract interactions be discussed?
+### Where will proposals and smart contract interactions be discussed?
 Both will be discussed in our [Slack chat room](http://Slock.it:3000/), while voting will be done entirely on the blockchain.